011ivand3r/tTales/content/page/about.md

 Hi, I'm **Hans Ollivander (Han5 011ivand3r)**.
 I am a student and dreamer.
 As a student, I ask questions and seek for digestible answers.
 Generally, it is followed by me trying to contradict my brain with wrong answers.
 And a dreamer, because that's where freedom is.

 I am passionate about human space exploration, machine learning and storytelling.
-I often find myself wondering, what importance do actions and emotions of any living being mean in the grand scheme of the universe?
 I consume books, articles, podcasts and documentaries on them.
 And talk to people about them (Not as much I want to!
 So why not get in touch!).

 [HipHop](https://open.spotify.com/playlist/511WtyKy6Ev7tn1kxUQ8sU?si=kbQezi1pRDG8nEXbWc8BXQ) and [Indian classical instrumentals](https://www.youtube.com/playlist?list=PLGOFan55ulkf5j2-7GA_jm0DlWiHwMXTy) populate most of my playlist.